Wednesday, September 25, 2019

 - Above drawing.

-- In 1968, during my Military Service, obligatory at the time, I was fortunate enough to be detached from the Bataillon de Joinville, and able to join A.F.C.A (Association Francaise pour la Coupe America).
-Balancing my time between sailing 12 Metre, working for A. Mauric and Britton Chance; tank testing a string of 12M.
+- In 1968, during my Military Service, obligatory at the time, I was fortunate enough to be detached from the Bataillon de Joinville, and able to join A.F.C.A (Association Française pour la Coupe America).
+Balancing my time between sailing a 12 Metre, working for A. Mauric and Britton Chance, and tank testing a string of 12M.

-- In my spare time, I designed several boats including this One Tonner, heavily influenced by a drafting method developed by A. Mauric, before computers of course.
-Also by the development Class of the 5.5 Metre.
-Compared to Tina, the boat is more conservative with her deadrise, balanced hull lines and other features.
+- In my spare time, I designed several boats, including this One Tonner, very influenced by a drafting method developed by A. Mauric, all before computers, of course, and used to design a 5.5 Metre Class.

 Courtesy: www.demi-coque.fr